freeradical13/freeradical13.github.io/index.md

 #### Peroxisomes

 [Peroxisomes][] use oxidative enzymes that catalyze reactions in which Hydrogen Peroxide is produced or degraded.
 Peroxisomes also break fats down into molecules for fuel.
-Peroxisomes are also used in the liver to detoxify compounds such as alcohol.

 #### Vacuoles